Posted on January 06th, 2017

 When you get diagnosed with a devastating disease such as mesothelioma as a consequence of past asbestos exposure, your first concern will probably be to get effective treatment as soon as possible.
 In order to receive compensation, you have to file a claim with the asbestos trust fund set up by the company responsible for your injury.

 An experienced attorney specialized in asbestos litigation cases can speed up the process significantly.
 Attorneys at Environmental Litigation Group, P.C. have recovered $1.4 billion for over 25,000 asbestos victims and their families.
 If you are struggling with mesothelioma which developed as a result of workplace exposure, do not hesitate to contact our team and we will explain the procedures and possible limitations on what you may recover from a trust claim.
-With minimal effort on the part of the victim, we can provide a clear path through the process and can also negotiate with the trust funds to obtain the maximum compensation for you.
+With minimal effort on the part of the veteran, we can provide a clear path through the process and can also negotiate with the trust funds to obtain the maximum compensation for you.